 What is the current rate of statutory sick pay?

-The current weekly amount of statutory sick pay is £96.35.
-These rates do get reviewed and adjusted so it’s important to keep on top of any changes – from 6th April 2022 the weekly rate for statutory sick pay will be increasing to £99.35.
-If in doubt about what you should pay in terms of SSP, you can use this official calculator to work it out.
+As of 2023, the current weekly amount of statutory sick pay is £109.40.
+This represents the minimum salary sick pay.
+If you are in doubt about what you should pay in terms of SSP, you can use this official calculator to calculate statutory sick pay.